"Use private jet": Music promoter to Sark as he misses US event due to bad plane

 PAY ATTENTION: Fuel your passion for sports with SportBrief.com.
 Click here to discover the latest sports updates!

-Ghanaian music promoter Sadick Assah, widely recognized as Sleeky Promotions, has offered some advice to renowned Ghanaian artist Sarkodie following the rapper's recent travel woes with Delta Airlines.
+Ghanaian music promoter Sadick Assah, widely recognised as Sleeky Promotions, has advised renowned Ghanaian artiste Sarkodie following the rapper's recent travel woes with Delta Airlines.

 Sarkodie took to social media to share his unfortunate experience with the airline, which resulted in him missing a scheduled event in Detroit.